-• Enhance the global partnership for sustainable development, complemented by multistakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all

-Encourage and promote effective public, public-private and civil society partnerships,
+- Enhance the global partnership for sustainable development, complemented by multi-stakeholder partnerships that mobilize and share knowledge, expertise, technology and financial resources, to support the achievement of the sustainable development goals in all countries, in particular, developing countries. - Encourage and promote effective public, public-private and civil society partnerships, building on the experience and resourcing strategies of partnerships.